 Who offers cheque cashing?

-You can cash cheques at high-street branches of chains like Cash Converters, Cash Generator, H&T Pawnbrokers, Money Station and The Cash Shop.
+You can cash cheques at many high-street branches of money-lending chains and independent brokers.
+This includes:

 When you go to cash a cheque at a bank, it needs to be cleared to ensure that it is valid.
 As the bank often needs to confirm this with another financial institution, it will generally take three business days for your check to be cleared and paid out.